H1ghBre4k3r/y-lang/README.md

 }
 ```

-Function declarations work in a similar way like regular variable declarations, since functions are treated as first-class citizens in Y.
+Function definitions work in a similar way like regular variable definitions, since functions are treated as first-class citizens in Y.

 ## Pipeline